sugarlabs/turtleblocksjs/guide/README.md

 <img src='https://rawgithub.com/walterbender/turtleblocksjs/master/guide/sensors1.svg'</img>

 Using sensors.
-The Loudness block is used to determine if there is an intruder.
+The *Loudness* block is used to determine if there is an intruder.
 A loud sound triggers the alarm action: the turtle shouts “intruder” and takes a picture of the intruder.

 Teachers from the Sugar community have developed extensive collection of examples using Turtle Block sensors.
-Guzmán Trinidad, a physics teacher from Uruguay, wrote a book, Physics of the XO, which includes a wide variety of sensors and experiments.
+Guzmán Trinidad, a physics teacher from Uruguay, wrote a book, *Physics of the XO*, which includes a wide variety of sensors and experiments.
 Tony Forster, an engineer from Australia, has also made remarkable contributions to the community by documenting examples using Turtle Blocks.
 In one example,